-Effective Fall 2012
+Effective Fall 2015

 Dear University of Michigan Students and Families,

-It is important to note that this message is not a bill.
+It is important to note this message is not a bill.
 The email notification for the official bill will be sent the second week in August with payment due for the Fall Term on August 31.

-The recently released Department of Education's College Affordability and Transparency Lists shows that the University of Michigan - Ann Arbor has had increases in tuition and fees over the past three years that are lower than 519 of the approximately 650 public four-year universities in the country.
+The recently released U.S. Department of Education's College Affordability and Transparency Lists shows that the University of Michigan - Ann Arbor has had increases in tuition and fees over the past three years that are lower than 521 of the 663 public four-year universities in the country.

 Provost and Executive Vice President for Academic Affairs